Feature request #2315

 I've already had a pending patch - which also contains string changes, we can't currently commit.
 Although I wasn't able to get a garbled error message as my proj doesn't emit localized messages.
 I just see the latvian error message with an English error text from proj.

-#2 Updated by marisn - over 9 years ago
+#2 Updated by marisn - about 10 years ago

 Changing bug description back to original, as proj.4 currently does not support localized error messages.
 This is (almost) pure QGIS issue.